Caminov/coding-test/README.md

 This test is about handling data coming from fashion brands.
 It comprises products' specifications.
 The test is divided into two parts:

-- [ ] For the first part, you'll have to retrive data from a PostgreSQL database and display it in a table.
-You'll also have to implement a search feature, and an edit button as the last column of the table.
+- [ ] For the first part, you'll have to retrieve data from a PostgreSQL database and display it in a table.
+You'll also have to implement a search feature and an edit button as the last column of the table.
 - [ ] For the second part, you'll have to implement a form to add new data to the database.

 ### Table description